Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ![manual_caa](../img/CAA.jpg)

-Once in Cage mode, the radar can be selected in to Computer Automatic Acquistion using the Nose Gear Steering button.
+Once in Cage mode, the radar can be selected in to Computer Automatic Acquisition using the Nose Gear Steering button.
 In CAA, the radar enters a vertical-oriented scan pattern 78 degrees in height by 15 degrees high.
 Actual radar lock capability within this scan pattern is from +45 degrees above the horizon line to -9 degrees below the horizon line due to APQ software limitation.
 In the event that